• Skip to primary navigation

 The Crossroads of America

 Some would say it’s long overdue, others would say it’s long been underrated.
 Either way, Indianapolis’s food and beverage scene is gaining some serious momentum.
 Recent openings like Thunderbird and Milktooth prove that Hoosiers have a growing appetite for craft drinks.
 And as one of the Heartland’s largest cities, it’s not surprising that Indiana’s capital has attracted outside interest.
-It just so happens one of those companies is my other place of employment, Quills Coffee.
+It just so happens one of those companies is my other place of employment, Quills Coffee

 DSC_0853